balderdashy/sails-docs/reference/Routes.md

 + its action `bar` is accessible at `/foo/bar`
 + its action `index` is accessible at `/foo/index`, and also `/foo`

-#### 5. View Blueprints

-These routes can be disabled in `config/controllers.js` by setting: `module.exports.views.routes = false`

-If you have a view file at `/views/foo/bar.ejs`, it will be rendered and served automatically via the route:  `/foo/bar`

 #### 6. Shortcut CRUD blueprints